phoenixthrush/windows-activator/README.md

 ## How does it work?

-The activator installs a generic Retail/OEM/MAK key and then uses a pre-made universal ticket to obtain a valid digital license.
+The activator installs a generic Retail, OEM, or MAK key, then patches gatherosstate.exe (downloaded from the MS ADK) via GamersOsState to generate a genuine ticket to create a valid digital license.
-In the future, it will generate this ticket from scratch.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>